Legal Licensing Requirements

 - If you have a current license agreement, proof that your license agreement is up to date and is not currently in default must be provided with the agreement documents.
 No requests for license modifications or additions will be entertained if you are currently in default.
-To inquire about the status of a license, submit an Antenna Collocation and Tower Construction Inquiry and provide the ending lease date or an explanation of the default.
+To inquire about the status of a license, complete and submit your inquiry type at Antenna Collocation and Tower Construction Inquiries and provide the lease date or an explanation of the default.
 Licensees in default shall have 30 days to cure such default.

 - A copy of the executed license must be provided if the license is for or has extended for a term of over seven years.
 If a license agreement has not been executed with the County, a license agreement must be executed and state taxes and County recordation taxes may be due and will be required to be paid prior to approval of any additions or changes.